LeeFergusson/gnu-like-tools/README.md

 # GNU-Like Tools

-A small collection of GNU-Like tools.
-Created to aid on learning in my own Rust journey.
+A small collection of GNU-Like tools created in my own Rust learning journey.
+They are not intended to be replacements for those tools, and functionality may differ.

 - [rtouch](./rtouch/README.md)